RMO Shareholder Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Romeo Power, Inc. Shareholders of Class Action and Encourages Investors to Contact the Firm

-NEW YORK, April 20, 2021 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Romeo Power, Inc. ("Romeo" or "the Company") (NYSE: RMO), formerly known as RMG Acquisition Corp. ("RMG") (NYSE: RMG), and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Romeo securities between October 2, 2020 and March 30, 2021, both dates inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/rmo.
+NEW YORK, April 22, 2021 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Romeo Power, Inc. ("Romeo" or "the Company") (: RMO), formerly known as RMG Acquisition Corp. (“RMG”) (: RMG), and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Romeo securities between October 2, 2020 and March 30, 2021, both dates inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/rmo.

-- Warning!
-GuruFocus has detected 1 Warning Sign with NYSE:RMO.
-Click here to check it out.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.